Kinvey/node-qassert/Readme.md

 Specifically, when a is a
 - `string` - check that b occurs as a substring of a.
 If b is not already a string, it it coerced.
+  If b is a RegExp, check that a matches b.
 - `Buffer` - check that b occurs as a sequence of bytes in a.
 If b is not a buffer, it is coerced.
+  If b is a RegExp, check that a as a string matches b.
 - `Array` - check that one of the elements of `a` is b, or if b is an object, contains b.
 If b itself is an array, then check that all elements of `b` are contained in `a` (To test that the array b occurs in a, check that a contains the array of [`b`].)